 No one else was going to do that for me.

 Self-acceptance became and still is an everyday practice for me.
 I put conscious effort into loving myself more deeply, just as I do with my Fiance, my clients, my friends and my family.

 What is the truth of who you are?
 What do you hold back because you aren't loving and accepting of that part of you?

 When we live from the core truth of who we are, we no longer have a need to be accepted and liked by others.
 We already do that for ourselves.

 From a place of self-acceptance a new world opens up for us, one that suits us the best.
 We begin to experience more depth in our relationships with the right people that suit our lives.
 We feel more alive and we experience the freedom to be authentic, real, and powerfully vulnerable.
 We create the outer life we want because our inner world is free from self-imposed sabotage and limitations.

 If you are ready to experience the inner freedom that self-acceptance will bring to your life, then read on.

 Are your thoughts loving?
 Do you treat yourself with your thoughts in the way you would like to be treated by somebody else?
 Do your thoughts speak encouragement?
 Do your thoughts speak trust?
 Do your thoughts speak gratitude?
 Do your thoughts speak respect?

-When we disrepect ourselves, speak negatively to ourselves or harshly judge ourselves, we block ourselves from our true capabiltiies.
+When we disrepect ourselves, or speak negatively to ourselves, we block ourselves from our true capabiltiies.
 Most negative judgement comes from being "the victim", we literally allow ourselves to feel bad abut ourselves because that's where we become most comfortable.

 Note: Do not get angry at yourself for your negative self-talk, simply observe it happening.